bast/talk-practical-software-licensing/slides.md

 ### License: GNU Lesser GPL (LGPL)

-- The famous restaurant has to share only the improved cake recipe .emph[but can keep the rest of the menu closed].
+- The restaurant has to share only the improved cake recipe .emph[but can keep other recipes closed].
 - .emph[You can use their improved recipe] and improve it further:

 <img src="img/cake-2.svg" alt="cake emoji" style="width: 100px;"/>